 NATIONAL NIGHT OUT DAY

-National Night Out Day is observed annually on the first Tuesday in August.
-This night focuses on the community and raising awareness in the United States.
-Promoting police-community partnerships and neighborhood camaraderie to make our neighborhoods safer.
+National Night Out Day on the first Tuesday in August promotes police-community partnerships in neighborhoods across the country.
+The event focuses on the community and raising awareness through camaraderie.
+By improving area relationships, the hope is to make our neighborhoods safer.

-Shining a spotlight on community police programs, National Night Out increases connections between those who serve and their neighborhoods through the programs they provide.
+Shining a spotlight on community police programs, National Night Out increases connections between those who serve and their neighborhoods.
+Through a variety of programs designed to educate and improve relationships, dialogues open.
 Some of these programs include: